splitclover/greeting-placeholders/README.md

 ## Features

+- The placeholders are saved to the card, allows seamless export to easily share
 - Create custom placeholders for each character
 - Dynamically fill placeholder values at the start of each new chat
 - Supports default values and preset options for placeholders